onigoetz/postcss-lightningcss/README.md

 ### CSS Modules

-When transforming CSS Modules, class names get changed, to get the mapping of the class names, you can specify a `cssModulesJSON` function like the following:
+When transforming CSS Modules, class names get changed.
+To get the mapping of the class names, you can specify a `cssModulesJSON` function like the following:

 ```javascript
 const path = require("path");